 Please save the following emergency contact information and keep it handy during your travels.

-- Phone number for U.S. Embassy in host nation
+- Phone number for U.S. embassy in your host nation

-highlights some tips and precautions about traveling with electronic equipment.
-Please review this document if you are traveling with laptops or carrying valuable data.5
+This document highlights some tips and precautions about traveling with electronic equipment.
+Please review this document if you are traveling with laptops or carrying valuable data.7